Henk A. M. J. ten Have: IAEE

 international levels.
 IAEE has legally been established in Pennsylvania.
 The secretariat and treasury of the association are housed in the Center for Healthcare Ethics at Duquesne University in Pittsburgh, U.S.A..
-The association has organized International Conferences in 2012 (Pittsburgh, U.S.A.), 2014 (Ankara, Turkey), 2015 (Curitiba, Brazil), 2016 (Logroño, Spain), 2017 (Mangalore, India), 2018 (Stellenbosch, South Africa) and 2019 (Oporto, Portugal).
+The association has organized International Conferences in 2012 (Pittsburgh, U.S.A.), 2014 (Ankara, Turkey), 2015 (Curitiba, Brazil), 2016 (Logroño, Spain), 2017 (Mangalore, India), 2018 (Stellenbosch, South Africa) and 2019 (Porto, Portugal).

 International Journal of Ethics Education

 The official journal of the International Association for Education in Ethics, the International Journal of Ethics Education has started to be published in 2016 with two annual issues.
 Henk ten Have is Editor-in-Chief.

 Medicine, Health Care and Philosophy

 This is the official journal of the European Society for Philosophy of Medicine and Healthcare (ESPMH).
 The ESPMH was established in August 1987 by a group of European scholars, interested in cooperation in the field of philosophy and ethics of medicine and healthcare.
 Henk ten Have was elected as Executive-Secretary of the new organization.
 The first annual conference took place in 1987 in Maastricht, the Netherlands with the theme ‘The growth of medical knowledge.’

 Henk ten Have, as executive secretary, started a bi-annual newsletter in 1987 that developed into a more expanded bulletin.
 Because more and more ESPMH members were interested in publishing, the initiative was taken to create a new and real journal, entitled Medicine, Health Care and Philosophy.
 The journal started in 1998.
 Henk ten Have was the first Editor-in-Chief until 2003.
 He again became Editor-in-Chief (with Bert Gordijn) in 2010.